< lcn home

 • What is the vendor onboarding process like, and what level of support do you provide to customers?

 In the fast-changing world of cybersecurity compliance, staying ahead of the curve is crucial.
-With new SEC disclosure requirements to regulations like Network and Information Security Directive (NIS2 Directive) and Digital Operational Resilience Act (DORA), prompt disclosure of security events is now essential.
+With SEC disclosure requirements to regulations like EU’s Network and Information Security Directive (NIS2 Directive) and Digital Operational Resilience Act (DORA), prompt disclosure of security events is now essential.

 To navigate this complex landscape and stay compliant, it's crucial to understand your cloud assets and associated risks.
 This is where a CSPM provides significant value in helping you ensure your cloud assets comply with regulations.